-The $40 benchmark price for a bag of pot in the US is hurting the marijuana industry even as oversupply and over-regulation eliminate any margins for cannabis producers and some retailers.
+The $40 benchmark price for a bag of marijuana in the US is hurting the marijuana industry even as oversupply and excessive regulation eliminate any margins for cannabis producers and some retailers.

-If you’ve purchased cannabis in the US anytime over the past several months, years or even decades, you’ve likely noticed that while specials come and go, the rough price of an eighth of an ounce of weed has hovered reliably around the $40 mark.
-In some states, the average price is closer to $50, and top-shelf (or rapacious retailers) might demand $60, but everything still seems pegged towards expecting to withdraw a few Andrew Jacksons whenever it’s time to pick up a bag.
+If you’ve purchased cannabis in the US anytime over the past several months, years, or even decades, you’ve likely noticed that while specials come and go, the rough price of an eighth of an ounce of weed has hovered reliably around the $40 mark.
+In some states, the average price is closer to $50, and top-shelf (or greedy) stores might ask for $60, but it seems like you should still expect to pull out a few Andrew Jacksons when it’s time to buy a bag.
 It’s been this way for a long time.

-“We used to pay $60 [in the mid-to-early 1990s]but that’s about right,” agreed Walter Wood, a Trinity County, California-based grower and co-founder with his partner Judi of the Sol Spirit Farms brand.
+“We used to pay $60 [in the mid-to-early 1990s], but that’s about right,” agreed Walter Wood, a California-based grower and co-founder with his partner Judi of the Sol Spirit Farms brand.

 Pricing has as much to do with psychology and conditioning as it does market forces, but the remarkable stability of retail cannabis prices begs a question—and also spells trouble for small and medium-sized producers in the cannabis industry, where more than one-third of businesses claim they’re not profitable, according to a recent survey.